-Covid-19 gives us a real chance to come out the other side with a better way of working for both employee’s and employers, handing over a world to our children that we are actually proud to have help shaped in our working lives.
+Covid-19 gives us a real chance to come out the other side with a better way of working for both employees and employers, handing over a world to our children that we are proud to have helped shaped in our working lives.

 Psychological and balance impacts

 Over the last few years, questions have been coming to light around this way of working with mental health and the work/life balance being two of the major talking points within pretty much every industry.
 A fantastically frank and honest account of the issue can be found here https://www.techradar.com/news/workplace-stress-a-major-technology-bug-to-fix.
 We should all pay close attention and look for signs of stress etc in ourselves and also within others around us and the stigma of just getting on with it because its part of the job needs to go.
 Work/life balance is also a hot topic with many workers spending almost a full working day on just getting to and from work and if there’s a traffic jam or leaves on the line you can forget getting home in time to put the kids to bed.
 But I believe it doesn’t have to be this way.

 For many, the pre-Covid working practices followed a tradition dating back to the nineteenth century including 40-hour working week travel to and from an office 5 days a week 9-5 with very little flexibility.
 This has slowly started changing over the last few years with some employer’s introducing flexi-time and work from home days during the week, however many organisations have stuck to the traditional requirement of staff needing to be sat at a specific desk, in a specific office at a specific time for the whole working week.
 Believe it or not, this approach is hurting businesses and stifling the growth and success they are trying to achieve.

 Taking the question of location into account, large cities like London attract people from all over the country to work allowing capital based organisations the ability to pick and choose their talent from a wide geographical boundary.